thomasloven/lovelace-card-mod/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: For reporting bugs or unexpected behavior of popup-card
+about: For reporting bugs or unexpected behavior
 title: ''
 labels: ''
 assignees: ''